subquery/documentation/docs/quickstart/quickstart_chains/polkadot-other.md

 **4. Contribute back to our starter projects**

-Please contribute your new chain back to our starter projects by making a PR back to [https://github.com/subquery/subql-starter](https://github.com/subquery/subql-starter).
+Please contribute your new chain back to our example projects by making a PR back to [https://github.com/subquery/subql-starter](https://github.com/subquery/subql-starter).

 We really appreciate it, and will absolutely give you a shout out for your effort on social media to our community!